 And there you have it, an array without duplicates using a single action and a single function.

 If you’re looking to learn more about Power Automate functions, like the Union function used in this post, you can use then check this blog post list out: Power Automate Functions

-Alternatively if you’re looking for videos to explain functions on Power Automate, check out my YouTube channel: https://youtube.com/c/FlowJoeVideos
+Alternatively if you’re looking for videos to explain functions on Power Automate, check out and subscribe to my YouTube channel: https://youtube.com/c/FlowJoeVideos